Kennyatu23/digital-rain-cpp/index.md

 ---
-title: C++ YR4 Project
+C++ YR4 Project

-tags: cpp coding project
+Cpp coding project
 categories: demo
 ----

 ## INTRODUCTION
 Welcome to my github blog.
 This is my year 4 project for C++.
 The project brief was to design code to simulate a "Matrix" style rain effect, where characters would fall down the console screen.

 ## DigitalRain C++

 ## Design & Test
 This project would be designed using object orientated code what is object orientated code explain.